newbreedofgeek/html5-thor/README.md

 * Includes a QUnit based Unit and Integration test template which can be run in the browser or in headless mode using PhantomJS

+* It got some built in automation tools so it can be used like an SDK for large development teams (this is optional)

 * Includes a complete Grunt work flow, this currently has the following grunt tasks:
   + ** serve **
       - This is where you work from (called 'Dev mode'), it serves your app using localhost